 The exact origin and identity of this tree is not known in the ancient world.
 Desert King comes from a fig tree found in 1930, near Madera, California.

-The resistance to cold is quite good, as the fruit buds resist well to Winter frost, and to sudden temperatures changes in Spring.
-It has some resistance against wind, but in very cold, rainy and windy Springs, breba may significantly fall.
+The resistance to cold is quite strong.
+No cold damages were ever observed, even in 2013, after two weeks of -15° at night and -10° at day.
+The fruit buds resist to Winter frost, and to sudden temperatures changes in Spring.
+Desert King has some resistance against the wind and in very cold, rainy and windy Springs, its brebas usually resist while other fig cultivars drop most of their fruits.

-This fig tree produces brebas with excellent organoleptic qualities, of average size, melting in the mouth and very sugared.
+This fig tree produces brebas with excellent organoleptic qualities, of large size, melting in the mouth and very sugared.
 At complete maturity, the skin color changes from light green to pale yellow.

 If the tree becomes too tall and large, and that trimming is envisaged in Spring, do not trim back all terminal branches because it would mean annihilating the entire breba crop; ideally trim one branch out of two or out of three.

-To conclude, this fig tree is highly recommendable for its early crop, excellent and numerous brebas fruits, and the good resistance to cold.
+To conclude, this fig tree is highly recommendable for its exceptionnal early crop with numerous brebas fruits, excellent main cromp and incredible cold resistance.

 |